comp-imaging-sci/usct-breast-phantom/README.md

 The output of the software consists of three-dimensional high-resolution maps of the breast acoustic properties, including speed-of-sound, density, and acoustic attenuation.
 To reduce computational cost, the user can also generate acoustic properties maps for a specific 2D slice or thin 3D slab (parallel to the frontal plan) rather then the full 3D phantom.

+If you use this software for your research please cite: Fu Li, Umberto Villa, Seonyeong Park, Mark Anastasio.
+Title.
+IEEE Trans Ultrasonics, Ferroelectrics, and Frequency Control, under review, 2021 [https://arxiv.org/abs/2106.02744]

 ## Dependencies